AustinCodingAcademy/PHPIntro/Homework/Day 5 Notes and Homework.md

 Today I'm trying out a change to the way we've been doing notes and homework.
 Instead of separate documents they will be the same one.

-We will work on the problems in class, as examples to illustrate the concepts we are studying.
+We will work on these examples in class, to illustrate and clarify the concepts we are studying.
 When class is over, whatever we haven't gone over is the homework.
 Since you already have a lot of homework due this Thursday, this homework is not due until Tuesday Sep 6, 2015.